One More Chance (1981 film)

-One More Chance is a 1983 film written and directed by Sam Firstenberg.
-The film marks his directorial debut.
+One More Chance is a 1981 film written and directed by Sam Firstenberg, the film marks his directorial debut.

-Plot summary
+Plot

 An ex-con returns home to find that his family left and he has no idea where they went.
 Only a neighbor knows where they moved, but does not want to give him the information until he can show that he has changed.